There are many possible symptoms of menopause, and unfortunately, nausea is one of them.

 Research shows that various types of breathing exercises can help to reduce nausea.
 And the effect is quite profound.
 One study on patients recovering from operations found that those who practiced deep breathing found relief from nausea immediately after surgery as well as 12 and 24 hours later.

 There are various breathing exercises you can try, such as pursed lip breathing and diaphragmatic breathing.
-But even just taking long, slow, deep, and controlled breaths can help.
+But even just taking long, slow, deep, and controlled breaths helped to ease my symptoms when they were at their worst.

 Medical Treatments for Nausea